hazelgrove/hazelnut-dynamics-agda/README.md

 # hazelnut-dynamics-agda
-This repository is the mechanization of the work described in our [POPL19 paper](https://github.com/hazelgrove/hazelnut-dynamics).
-It includes the full definitions of all the judgements and metafunctions and proofs of the theorems up through Section 3.
+This repository is the mechanization of the work described in our [POPL19 paper](https://arxiv.org/pdf/1805.00155).
+It includes all of the definitions and proofs from Section 3, as claimed in Sec.
+3.4 (Agda Mechanization).
+The assumptions mentioned in that section are no longer needed -- see the Postulates section below.

 # How To Check These Proofs